Do EU Citizens Need to Apply for a Tourist Visa before Travelling to the UK?

 - Do you have medical insurance? (non-involvement in prohibited activities)

 - What do you intend to do if you get ill in the UK? (no recourse to public funds)

 - Do you have any children? (intention to return)

-To conclude, when the Immigration Officer asks you any of the above questions, don’t get alarmed.
+To conclude, when the Immigration Officer asks you any of the above questions, don’t panic.
 They ask you these questions to check if you meet the rules.
-All you need to do is give clear answers to help you prove your genuine intentions.
+So, all you need to do is give clear answers to help you prove your genuine intentions.

 Finally, if you consider making your UK visa application yourself, you’ll greatly benefit by attending one of UKVisaSuccess.com online courses guiding you through the process.
 You can get more information and instant access HERE.